wolfworldwidedigital/mattermost/webapp/platform/client/README.md

 #### Node.js

-Note that `WebSocketClient` expects `globalThis.WebSocket` to be defined as it was originally written for use in the Mattermost web app.
+Note that `WebSocketClient` expects `globalThis.WebSocket` to be defined as it was originally written for use in the Cusmato web app.
 If you're using it in a Node.js environment, you should set `globalThis.WebSocket` before instantiating the `WebSocketClient`.

 ```js
 import WebSocket from 'ws';